GlPortal/RadixEngine/README.md

 It runs on all modern operating systems including GNU/Linux, Mac and Windows.

 ## The Team
-Henry Hirsch, Julian Thijssen, Dorian Wouters, Geert Custers [all contributors](https://github.com/GlPortal/RadixEngine/graphs/contributors)
+Henry Hirsch, Julian Thijssen, Céleste Wouters, Geert Custers [all contributors](https://github.com/GlPortal/RadixEngine/graphs/contributors)

 ## Compile the source
 For instructions on how to compile the game engine please [read COMPILE.md](COMPILE.md).